 View our Cookies Policy here.

 Data Controller is a natural or legal person which alone or jointly with others determines the purposes and means of the Processing of Personal Data.
-For this Policy, Hudson Energy Supply UK Limited is the Data Processor.
+For this Policy, Hudson Energy Supply UK Limited is the Data Controller.

 Ways in which we collect your Personal Data

 We collect your Personal Data when:

 - You visit our website: your device and browser may disclose certain information (such as device type, operating system, browser type, IP address, MAC number, dates and times our website was accessed and other information) that may be Personal Data.

 - Smart meters: If you have a smart meter installed at your property, we’ll automatically receive readings in relation to your energy consumption.
 This will allow us to provide you with benefits including accurate bills and the ability to keep track of your energy consumption.

 Reasons we collect your Personal Data and the grounds for which we process it

 |Online identifiers such as IP address and device identifiers

 ||To study website and app usage and efficiencies in order to improve our products and services to you, including the operation of our websites and apps.